jest-community/eslint-plugin-jest/docs/rules/consistent-test-it.md

 ### Default configuration

-The default configuration forces top level test to use `test` and all tests nested within `describe` to use `it`.
+The default configuration forces all top-level tests to use `test` and all tests nested within `describe` to use `it`.

 ```js